 Live recordings of its concerts are regularly broadcast by German radio stations such as NDR, SWR, Bavarian Radio, WDR, Deutschlandradio Kultur and RBB.
 Since April 2015, the vision string quartet has been on the "SWR2 New Talent" programme, which accompanies selected stars of the future for more than three years and promotes them in concerts, interviews and CD productions.

-The 2016/17 season includes performances at the Elbphilharmonie and Laeiszhalle Hamburg, Konzerthaus Berlin, Alte Oper Frankfurt, the Mozartfest Würzburg, the Rheingau Musikfestival, the Mecklenburg-Vorpommern Festival and concert tours through North America, Asia, Greece, Austria, Switzerland, France, England and Italy.
+The 2016/17 season includes performances at the Elbphilharmonie and Laeiszhalle Hamburg, Konzerthaus Berlin, Concertgebouw Amsterdam, Louvre in Paris, Prinzregententheater in Munich, Alte Oper Frankfurt, the Mozartfest Würzburg, the Rheingau Musikfestival, the Mecklenburg-Vorpommern Festival, the Podium Festival and concert tours through North America, Brazil, Asia, Greece, Austria, Portugal, Spanien, Switzerland, France, England and Italy.